 Monitor blood pressure before initiating treatment with Venlafaxine hydrochloride extended-release capsules and regularly during treatment.
 Control pre-existing hypertension before initiating treatment with Venlafaxine hydrochloride extended-release capsules.
 Use caution in treating patients with pre-existing hypertension or cardiovascular or cerebrovascular conditions that might be compromised by increases in blood pressure.
 Sustained blood pressure elevation can lead to adverse outcomes.
 Cases of elevated blood pressure requiring immediate treatment have been reported with Venlafaxine hydrochloride extended-release capsules.
 Consider dose reduction or discontinuation of treatment for patients who experience a sustained increase in blood pressure.

 Drugs that interfere with serotonin reuptake inhibition, including venlafaxine hydrochloride extended-release capsule, may increase the risk of bleeding events, ranging from ecchymoses, hematomas, epistaxis, petechiae, and gastrointestinal hemorrhage to life-threatening hemorrhage.
 Concomitant use of aspirin, Nonsteroidal Anti-Inflammatory Drugs (NSAIDs), warfarin, and other anti-coagulants or other drugs known to affect platelet function may add to this risk.
 Case reports and epidemiological studies (case-control and cohort design) have demonstrated an association between use of drugs that interfere with serotonin reuptake and the occurrence of gastrointestinal bleeding.
+Based on data from the published observational studies, exposure to SNRIs, particularly in the month before delivery, has been associated with a less than 2-fold increase in the risk of postpartum hemorrhage

-Inform patients about the risk of bleeding associated with the concomitant use of venlafaxine hydrochloride extended-release capsule and nonsteroidal anti-inflammatory drugs (NSAIDs), aspirin, or other drugs that affect coagulation.
+Inform patients about the increased risk of bleeding associated with the concomitant use of venlafaxine hydrochloride extended-release capsule and nonsteroidal anti-inflammatory drugs (NSAIDs), aspirin, or other drugs that affect coagulation.
 For patients taking warfarin, carefully monitor coagulation indices when initiating, titrating, or discontinuing venlafaxine hydrochloride extended-release capsule.

 The pupillary dilation that occurs following use of many antidepressant drugs including Venlafaxine hydrochloride extended-release capsules may trigger an angle closure attack in a patient with anatomically narrow angles who does not have a patent iridectomy.
 Avoid use of antidepressants, including venlafaxine hydrochloride extended-release capsule, in patients with untreated anatomically narrow angles.